pilars-protocols/pilars/src/index.md

 Persistent ID (will always link to the latest version): &lt;<a href="http://w3id.org/ldac/pilars">http://w3id.org/ldac/pilars</a>>

+To cite this document:  (pending a publication) please use this:

+Sefton, P., et al. (2024).
+Protocols for Implementing Long-term Archival Repositories Services (PILARS).
+Retrieved from <a href="http://w3id.org/ldac/pilars">http://w3id.org/ldac/pilars</a>

 This is a working draft which has been created by the below contributors.

 We will be collecting feedback until the end of June 2024. <a href="https://github.com/Language-Research-Technology/pilars">Contribute at Github</a>